 Research

-My research examines how exclusion from housing and place—through barriers to entry, displacement, or constrained mobility—shapes urban inequality.
-I study how housing policy, land-use regulation, market dynamics, and racialized narratives interact to determine who can live where, under what conditions, and with what long-term consequences.
+My research examines how housing supply shapes access to housing and place by analyzing how housing policy, land use regulation, and market dynamics interact to determine who can live where, under what conditions, and with what consequences.

-Methodologically, I draw on quantitative, geospatial, and qualitative approaches to trace the institutional mechanisms that reproduce segregation and selective inclusion across U.S. and other contexts.
-Together, my work situates housing and place within broader systems of racialized inclusion and exclusion—from land-use regimes to immigration law—showing how urban policy shapes moral and economic boundaries of belonging.
+Methodologically, I use quantitative, geospatial, and qualitative approaches to trace the institutional mechanisms that reproduce segregation and selective inclusion across the United States and comparative contexts.

 You can find my published research on my Google Scholar profile.